 - Only one gateway or performance review course may be repeated to earn the required grade and that course may only be repeated once.
 When more than one course can satisfy a gateway requirement, taking a second course from the list will count as a repeat.
 Please note that a grade of "W" is considered an attempt and must be repeated

 - Students may apply only once to an LEP

 - Students who were directly admitted and fail to meet the performance review criteria will be dismissed from the major and may not reapply

 - Students must maintain a minimum cumulative GPA of 2.00 after admission to an LEP.
 Failure to do so will result in dismissal from the major

 Direct Admits: Direct Admits are students admitted into an LEP as first-time freshmen.
 In order to continue in the major, a student must successfully complete a 45-credit academic review.
 If a student is not directly admitted to an LEP, he/she will be assigned to Letters and Sciences.
 Students in Letters and Sciences wishing to major in an LEP will apply as internal transfer students.

 External transfer students from other institutions apply to LEP's through the general application for admission to UMD by indicating the major(s) of interest.
-With the single application for transfer admission, students are first admitted to UMD and then to Limited Enrollment Program majors based on LEP standards.
+With the single application for transfer admission, students are first admitted to UMD and then into a Limited Enrollment Program major based on LEP standards.